 “Taken care of me.
 Mike, you’re my kid brother, and you take care of me?
 Did you ever think of that.
 Ever once?
 Send Fredo off to do this, send Fredo to take care of that… take care of some little unimportant night club here, and there; pick somebody up at the airport.
 I’m your older brother Mike and I was stepped over! … It ain’t the way I wanted it!
 I can handle things.
 I’m smart.
 Not like everybody says, like dumb.
 I’m smart and I want respect!” –Fredo from The Godfather II

 “What happened?” we ask ourselves.
-“I thought I’d be one of the smart ones.
-I know I was a disinterested student in school, and I probably cared more about partying for far too long in the afterlife (the afterlife being the era of life that occurred immediately after we finished school), but I thought I would’ve gathered enough wisdom by this point that someone would consider me wise, but I have to face it.
+“I thought I was going to be one of the smart ones.
+I know I was a disinterested student in school, and I probably cared more about partying for far too long in the afterlife (the afterlife being the era of life that occurred immediately after we finished school), but I thought I would’ve gathered enough wisdom by now that someone would consider me wise, but I have to face it.
 I have a mean case of dumb guy’s disease.”

 “Everything they taught you in school is wrong,” is popular click bait for dumb guys hoping to succeed beyond the fools in school who regurgitated accepted facts back to the teacher.
-We dumb guys learn the truth, but this version of the truth should not be confused with the truth, in most cases, but rather a subjective truth that an author spends decades writing in various forms and incarnations.
-This is one of the many attempts we make to rectify the past.
+We dumb guys learn the truth, but this version of the truth should not be confused with the truth, in most cases, but rather a subjective truth that various authors spend decades writing in various forms and incarnations.
+This is one of the many attempts dumb guys make to rectify the past.

-Literary agents and publishers provide prospective clients a preemptive list of ideas for books they will accept and reject.
-These lists normally include a list of genres they are interested in and some notes regarding what their institution is about for the interested writer.
+Literary agents and publishers provide prospective clients a preemptive list of ideas for books they will accept and reject for publication.
+These lists normally include a list of genres the agents and publishers are interested in and some notes regarding what their institution is about for the interested writer.
 On occasion, they will provide a note to humiliate those who have poured their heart and soul into a book.
 “I do not want a book that seeks to rectify a past transgression committed against the author,” one agent’s note read.
 “Please, do not send me an idea for a book that puts your bully in his place, or one that suggests your parents were wrong all along.”
 This agent was alluding to the idea that anyone who attempts to write such a book is, by his estimation, a hack.

 My initial reaction to this note was that a total upheaval of my writing might be necessary if I ever hoped to have a prestigious outlet consider one of my works for publications.
 It also caused me something of an artistic identity crisis, because I realized that in one way or another most of my stories focused on rectifying my past.